Roan Municipality: Geography

 Roan was located on the Fosen peninsula between Åfjord Municipality (to the south) and Osen Municipality (to the north), with Namdalseid Municipality to the east.
 Roan also included a number of islands in the Atlantic Ocean to the west.
 Three major fjords cut into the landscape: the Brandsfjorden in the north, Bersfjorden in the central part, and the Skjørafjorden in the south.
 The Kaura lighthouse was located on a small island in the mouth of the Brandsfjorden.
 The Hellfjorden is a small fjord arm that branches off the main Brandsfjorden.

 The landscape was very hilly, with bare mountaintops reaching 400 to 600 m above sea level.
 The highest point in the municipality is the 644.3 m tall mountain Dåapma, located on the border with Namdalseid Municipality.

 Government

 While it existed, Roan Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Fosen District Court and the Frostating Court of Appeal.

+Municipal waste management was since 1995 handled by the inter-municipal Midtre Namdal Avfallsselskap.